 There is only one other island which is closer to Thailand’s capital: Koh Sichang, off Si Racha.
 But it’s definitely well worth to travel down the coast just for another half an hour to Pattaya and head out to Koh Larn.

-I have first spent a relaxed afternoon and also the night in Pattaya (check out this post to know why I love Pattaya) and the following morning I took the first public ferry at 9:30am from the city’s harbor (to the northern end of Walking Street) to Koh Larn (30 Baht one way, 35 min).
-Check out this post for more details on how to get from Pattaya to Koh Larn.
+I have first spent a relaxed afternoon and also the night in Pattaya (check out this post to know why I love Pattaya) and the following morning I took the ferry at 9:30am from the city’s harbor (Bali Hai Pier) to Koh Larn (30 Baht one way, 35 min).

-The fare was 50 Baht and the ride good fun, driving up and down the hills of the center of Koh Larn and eventually reaching the Samae beach on the western coast after around 15 minutes.
+The fare was 50 Baht and the ride good fun, driving up and down the hills of the center of Koh Larn and eventually reaching Samae Beach on the west coast after around 15 minutes.
 We took a seat at a restaurant right at the beach and had this delicious seafood lunch.

 After that we went to have a look at the beach.
 A lot of Russians and unfortunately no sexy Thai girls:

 Soon I discovered stairs at the other end leading up to a view point.
-I didn’t think much and walked straight up, being rewarded with this great view 0ver Samae Beach.
+I didn’t think much and walked straight up, being rewarded with this great view over Samae Beach:

 From this viewpoint we just followed the path along the coast, partly through lush rainforest and it took us straight to Koh Larn’s most beautiful and most photographed site: Tien Beach.

-We took it really easy there and just took some beach chairs (50 Baht each), relaxed and went for a swim in the crystal clear water.
-Even though one of the busiest beaches on Koh Larn, it’s still pretty quiet there compared to hot spots like Samui or Phuket (I have made a post about the worst beaches in Thailand which you can find here).
+We took it really easy there and just rented some beach chairs (50 Baht each), relaxed and went for a swim in the crystal clear water.
+Even though one of the busiest beaches on Koh Larn, it’s still pretty quiet there compared to hot spots like Samui or Phuket.

 Koh Larn View Point

-On the picture you can see Twaen Beach (left) and Tonglang Beach (right).
+On the picture you can see Tawaen Beach (left) and Tong Lang Beach (right).

 Fantastic atmosphere and great views all around.